Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Each time this is run, it'll have no memory of the previous passes.
 Therefore, it may give out duplicate assignments.
 To avoid this, we'll store all previous assignments and prevent those decision variables from being created.

+### Possible improvements

+Currently we use the ILP to match up the most uncertain pairs with the strongest students.
+However, we can only choose from the edges formed in $E$ that were randomly chosen.
+Therefore, there will be edges that aren't in $E$ that have a higher uncertainty score.

+Let's take the ranking:

+$$a \preceq_{t'_{k - 1}} b \preceq_{t'_{k - 1}} c \preceq_{t'_{k - 1}} d \preceq_{t'_{k - 1}} e$$

+It's clear that from our definition of uncertainty, the most uncertain pairs are $(a, b), (b, c), (c, d), (d, e)$.
+This gives us a simple cycle graph $E$[^3] we can use for the next iteration.

+[^3]: If we also add the least uncertain edge $(e, a)$.

+However, a problem arises if we receive the same or similar rankings on the next iteration.
+In these cases it's unclear how balance choosing the most uncertain matchups and avoiding repeated matchups.

 ### Side note: Brute force solution

 A cycle graph has a simple structure.
-A valid assignment over the graph, without taking into account conditions 2 and 3 from ['Additional restrictions on $A$'](#Additional restrictions on $A$), is a graph in which each edge is labelled.
+A valid assignment over the graph, without taking into account conditions 2 and 3 from section 5.1, is a graph in which each edge is labelled.

+If we wanted to find the optimal assignment through brute force, then we must enumerate over all possible solutions.
+Here we'll calculate the size of the solution space.

 The set of labels is the same as the set of vertices $V$.

 Each label must be used once, and if an edge is incident to a vertex $v$, then the edge cannot be labelled with $v$.

 For a cycle graph, the number of possible assignments of students can be described by the number of permutations $s$ of the sequence $0, 1, \dots n - 1$, such that $s[i] \neq i$ and $s[i] \neq i + 1 \mod n$ for all $i$.